mayank8888/lc1-challenge-app/docs/edit_api_usage_30046908.md

 The application starts at port 8000 by default, visit `http://localhost:8000`.

-If there is any missing javascript or css file, please run `bower install` at the `client` folder.
+Sometimes `bower install` doesn't install all the required modules.
+If the browse complains the missing javascipt or css, please run `bower install` at the `client` folder.
+Also sometimes the `angular-placeholder-tai` is not installed correctly.
+If that happens, please remove
+`client/bower_components/angular-placeholder-tai` and run `bower install` again at the `client` folder.
+I included `angular-placeholder-tai.zip` just in case.
+If the bower install doesn't work, then unzip it under `client/bower_components` folder.

 	$ bower install